-- Task decomposition processes work with nontrivial background knowledge or with the data collected or provided by the individual agents. - Collecting and providing the data is a typical agent oriented problem that relates closely to all the issues of data/knowledge sharing, data/knowledge disclosure and trust. - A related problem would be of task decomposition in the situation where the decomposition knowledge is incomplete. - in highly distributed problem solving knowledge where the phase 1 will be carried in cooperation among several agents. - optimizing decomposition often requires further agent-to-agent communication
+Task decomposition is a classical domain dependent problem.
+Task decomposition processes work with nontrivial background knowledge or with the data collected or provided by the individual agents.
+Collecting and providing the data is a typical agent oriented problem that relates closely to all the issues of data/knowledge sharing, data/knowledge disclosure and trust.
+A related problem would be of task decomposition in the situation where the decomposition knowledge is incomplete.
+Even though the phase 1 is to likely to be initiated by a single agent (referred to as DP initiator), we can envisage situations with highly distributed problem solving knowledge where the phase 1 will be carried in cooperation among several agents.